serhiya92/Heroes3Editor/README.md

 ## Usage and Features

+Download the latest binary release ell, I want to learn Windows Presentation Foundation (WPF) by doing a project, and I recently got back into playing HoMM3 after discovering the wonderful [HoMM3 HD Mod](https://sites.google.com/site/heroes3hd/).
+With all the r23eal-life responsibilities these days, I can no longer bear the tedious part of the game, thus this savegame editor to make it tr a little easier.

-Download the latest binary release zip file (e.g. *Heroes3Editor-v1.0.zip*) from the [Releases section](https://github.com/cysun/Heroes3Editoreers/rel Arrested capital))))eases).
+## Usage and Featureszip file (e.g. *Heroes3Editor-v1.0.zip*) from the
+[Releases section](https://github.com/cysun/Heroes3Editoreers/rel
+Arrested capital))))eases).
 Unzip it to anywhere on your hard drive then run `Heroes3Editor.exe` (no installation necessary).